Growing, Learning, Leading – Together

 Calvary Bilingual Multicultural Learning Center rebrands as CentroNía.
 Our name comes from a combination of Spanish, Swahili, and Esperanto.
 “Centro” means “center” in Spanish, and “Nía” means “our” in Esperanto and “purpose” in Swahili.

-A New Center in Maryland
+A New Center in Takoma Park, Maryland

-As families are increasingly pushed out of the District due to the rising costs of living, we opened a new center in Takoma Park, Maryland, to serve the growing immigrant community in Montgomery County and Prince George’s County.
+As families were increasingly pushed out of the District due to the rising costs of living, we opened a new center in Takoma Park, Maryland, to serve the growing immigrant community in Montgomery County and Prince George’s County.

 Food & Wellness